scalatra/scalatra-website/guides/views.md

 #### Default layouts

-By convention, Scalatra sets a default layout at `WEB-INF/layouts/default.xx` (where xx is one of the scalate template types).
+By convention, Scalatra uses a default layout at `WEB-INF/layouts/default.xx` (where xx is one of the scalate template types).
 If you are using ssp, for instance, and you put a default.ssp file at WEB-INF/layouts/default.ssp, it will automatically be used.
 In that case, you can simply call `ssp("/index")` and the